History of The Concord Orchestra

 The orchestra has also commissioned several new works.
 Joyce McKeel's "Toward the Source", was composed in 1975 in honor of the Bicentennial.
 In 1986, John Huggler composed "Continuum for Orchestra" in honor of Concord's 350th Anniversary.
 "Concerto for Piano and Orchestra" was written by Bernard Hoffer in 2001.
 Randall Hodgkinson was the pianist at the premier performance.

 The Family Concert held in December is geared to the education and enjoyment of all ages and is often a child's introduction to live classical music in a concert hall setting.
 Typically, a Boston television personality such as Joyce Kulhawik or Jack Williams is the narrator.

 During the 70's and 80's there was an active Friends organization initiated by Peg Purcell, which assisted in off-stage tasks and helped with the Pops concerts.
 The Friends are no longer active as an organized group, although many dedicated community music lovers continue to support the orchestra with volunteer services.

 In the summer of 1998, the orchestra took its first international tour to Eastern Europe, performing in historic concert halls in Prague, Brno, and Budapest to enthusiast audiences.
-Accounts of the trip were written by cellist Bill Ossmann and Bobby Wayland.

-The new millenium brings both new and world-class concert artists to the local community to perform the standard classical repertoire, as well as more adventurous programming for our concert audiences.
+The new millennium brings both new and world-class concert artists to the local community to perform the standard classical repertoire, as well as more adventurous programming for our concert audiences.
 The orchestra has grown in size to a 70-member volunteer ensemble complete with brass, winds, percussion and string players who perform concerts for the enjoyment of the surrounding communities.